scharamoose/Local-Movie-Listings/README.md

 ## Apologies
 Unit tests are a bit of a disaster zone, not used to QUnit.

-The limit geolocation unit tests can be executed within the browser by simply opening 'Movies/unit-tests/tests.html'.
+The limited geolocation unit tests can be executed within the browser by simply opening 'Movies/unit-tests/tests.html'.